-The CDBG-MIT program will have an additional body of representatives who will provide increased transparency in the implementation of CDBG-MIT programs.
-They will solicit and respond to public comments regarding all mitigation activities and serve as an ongoing public forum resource.
+The CDBG-MIT program will establish a committee of statewide representatives who will provide a forum for public participation and increased transparency in the implementation of CDBG-MIT programs.
+The committee will meet at least twice annually and will serve as a liaison between the state and local communities regarding all mitigation activities and will serve as an on-going public forum resource.
 Information regarding the selection process for committee members will be made available on the DEO website.